-Most plum species are highly susceptible to plum curculio, a pest that can easily ruin the entire crop.
-It is generally located in the eastern half of the United States, and they are active for up to 6 weeks, starting shortly after bloom.
-They can ruin or disfigure the crop of other species as well.
+The plum curculio can easily ruin an entire crop of European plums and probably those from other plum species without some form of control.
+This pest is generally located in the eastern half of the United States, and they are active for up to 6 weeks, starting shortly after bloom.
+They can ruin or disfigure the crop of other species as well, especially in high pressure areas.
 Oriental fruit moth can also be a serious problem for plums and other stonefruit.
-Many varieties are quite susceptible to various forms of disease as well, with the most damaging being brown rot, which affects the fruit, and black knot, which affects the branches.
-Splitting from the rain is also a frequent occurrence.
-Plums require high effort to manage.

 European Plums: Prunus domestica